- Get to know and learn from one of South African foremost food experts

 Through the years, Marlene van der Westhuizen has become synonymous with her comprehensive knowledge of French country fare.
 A qualified chef, Marlene has worked at a Michelin-starred restaurant in Alsace, specialised in food and wine pairings lunches at several illustrious winelands restaurants and has written a whopping seven cookbooks.
 She now divides her time between conducting private cooking demonstrations at her Green Point home, creating new cookbooks (spoiler alert, a new one due soon!), starring in TV food shows such as her popular ‘Van Skaapstert tot Camembert’ on the VIA and leading cooking tours from her beautiful cottage in Charroux in France.
 Marlene is all about the joy of wholesome memorable food, sourcing it, cooking it and sharing it with friends and fellow food travellers.
 In this upcoming weekend masterclass she will be sharing the understated glamour of French country cooking, eating and living and teach how to cook and present glorious meals.

 from R3 500 per person

-Includes all workshops with Karen Dudley, meals and excursions.
+Includes all workshops with the expert chef, meals and excursions.
 Accommodation available to book in addition, book together with you workshop or if you have particular needs please send us your accommodation requirements.

 Prince Albert really is the little village that could: drop-dead gorgeous scenery, serenity aplenty, and a foodie community that knows how to make the most of the fantastic produce around them.
 African Relish Cooking school is at the core of this culinary ’hood.
 Opened by Lisa and Philip Key over 10 years ago, the school has become a famous retreat for folks wanting to get a break away from it all and get down to the fun and therapeutic business of cooking and eating.